embeddedideation/embeddedideation.github.io/_posts/2015-12-16-usb-armory-jtag-interface.markdown

 receive a gob of hot glue in the future once I'm confident I don't need to open it again.

 The current setup works with OpenOCD, though there are still some issues to solve.
-While the boot ROM or U-Boot is executing the interface seems to work fine; I can halt the CPU and issue commands from theOpenOCD console.
+While the boot ROM or U-Boot is executing the interface seems to work fine; I can halt the CPU and issue commands from the OpenOCD console.
 With the device booting into Linux however, multiple errors appear repeatedly:

 ~~~